2022 AWARD WINNERS

 Dawn Hathaway Thoman

-Most Pro Bono Cases by an Attorney
+Lied Award for Most Pro Bono Cases by an Attorney

 William S. Boyd Award of Excellence